Arlen F. Chase

-Arlen F. Chase (born 1953) is a Mesoamerican archaeologist and a faculty member in the anthropology department at Pomona College, Claremont CA. Previously, he was a professor at the University of Nevada, Las Vegas and served a variety of administrative roles (Departmental Chair for Anthropology; Associate Dean for the College of Sciences) at the University of Central Florida over the course of his 32 year stay at that institution.
+Arlen F. Chase (born 1953) is a Mesoamerican archaeologist and a faculty member in the Department of Comparative Cultural Studies at the University of Houston.
+Previously, he was a professor in the anthropology department at Pomona College, Claremont, CA and before that the University of Nevada, Las Vegas.
+He previously served a variety of administrative roles (Departmental Chair for Anthropology; Associate Dean for the College of Sciences) at the University of Central Florida over the course of his 32 year stay at that institution.
 He is noted for his long-term research at the ancient Maya city of Caracol, Belize and for exploring landscape traces of Maya civilization using lidar.

 Biography

 Chase took his BA and PhD in Anthropology at the University of Pennsylvania, and then worked in the University of Pennsylvania's advising office and anthropology department.
 After excavating at Grasshopper Pueblo in the American Southwest, his Mesoamerican fieldwork began with research stays at the site of Tancah in Mexico and at Ixtutz, Yaxha, and Tayasal in Guatemala.
 He carried out early excavations in the Motagua Valley and at Quirigua in Guatemala before moving to Belize to carry out investigations at Nolmul and in the Orange Walk.
 From 1979 through 1985, he co-directed archaeological excavations at Santa Rita, Corozal with his wife Diane Z. Chase.
-In 1985, with his wife, he started the Caracol Archaeological Project in western Belize, which is still on-going.
+In 1985, with his wife, he started the Caracol Archaeological Project in western Belize, which is still ongoing.
 The Chases have undertaken extensive excavations at this large Maya city, defining a sequence from the Preclassic through the Terminal Classic for Caracol and from the Preclassic through the Historic Periods for Santa Rita, Corozal.
 At Caracol, they have also worked to preserve the built structures in the urban complex as part of Belize's cultural heritage.

 Chase moved to the University of Central Florida in 1984 and was there through 2016.
 He helped to transform that institution into one of the top American universities in the study of the Southern Lowland Maya.
-He and his wife have together published many peer reviewed articles and books on the subjects of hieroglyphics, settlement patterns, ancient cities and urbanism, and ceramic studies of the Maya.
+He and his wife have together published many peer-reviewed articles and books on the subjects of hieroglyphics, settlement patterns, ancient cities and urbanism, and ceramic studies of the Maya.

 In 2016, he joined the anthropology department at the University of Nevada, Las Vegas (UNLV).

 In 2019, he began teaching at Pomona College.

+In 2023, he began teaching at the University of Houston.